henrikalmer/face-detection/README.md

 face-recognition
 ================

-A simple face recognizer in matlab
+Real-time face detection using Adaboost.
+Capable of detecting upright frontal faces observed in reasonable lighting conditions.
+Implemented in Matlab.